viam-devrel/viamcodelabs/site/viamguides/src/ai-camera-tracking/ai-camera-tracking.md

      "base_name": "base-1",
      "camera_name": "camera-1",
      "vision_name": "vision-1",
-     "auto_start": True,
+     "auto_start": true,
      "object_label": "Person"
    }
    ```
    ![configure tracking service](assets/configureTracker.webp)
 1. **Save** your changes in the top right and wait a few moments for the configuration changes to take effect.
 1. Test out the service by looking at the **TEST** panel of the vision service and move around in front of the camera.
 You will see it respond to your movements to keep you in the center of the frame.
-   Experiment with changing the "object_label" field to any of the detected labels displayed by the vision service, such as "Cellphone", and use that object to guide the camera movement.
+   Experiment with changing the "object_label" field to any of the detected labels displayed by the vision service, such as "Cellphone" or another one of the [many objects detected by this model](https://github.com/nightrome/cocostuff/blob/master/labels.txt), and use that object to guide the camera movement.

 > aside negative
 > **TROUBLESHOOTING**: Double check your service configuration.
 Look at the **LOGS** tab to see what might be going wrong.